appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Setup-Server-side-Pagination-on-List.md

 ## Configure total records

 To provide the user with information about the number of records in the List, you can configure the [**Total records**](/reference/widgets/list#total-records-number) property.
+The record count is displayed as part of the page number at the bottom of the list.

 1. Create a query to fetch the total record count.